LamaAni/meta-prep/system_design/questions/search_autocomplete_trie.md

 Called by the search engine

+1. Check the rules, can this query be added.
+(Filters?)
 1. Add the query to the pending list in redis.
 This query will be added to the tree later.

 ## Updater service